replicate/replicate-python/README.md

 ## Authenticate

-Before running any Python scripts that use the API, you need to set your Replicate API token in your enveronment.
+Before running any Python scripts that use the API, you need to set your Replicate API token in your environment.

 Grab your token from [replicate.com/account](https://replicate.com/account) and set it as an environment variable: